MUCSCI121/12-registration-form-practice-bnolanhussle/README.md

 # Overview
-Practice building and styling a registration form
+Practice building and styling a registration form that looks like REI's